sainRaghuveer/unvoid-tech-assignment/README.md

 <br>

 ## What we will use and what we can do ?
-- this app will be infinite scrolling app that are authenticated app
+- this app is cartoon app where you can see cartoon images and their name
 - for frontend we will use react
 - for maintaining state will will be using redux
 - this will be authenticated app you can't access without username password
 - for example you can use like this credentials
+- you can use any kind of username password that fine it will accept any username password
 ```js
 username=raghuveersain
 password=12345